High grades, sibling discounts: How some UAE students are saving up to 100% on university tuition fees

 “These scholarships that are based on your high school grades are a lot more achievable as opposed to competitive ones.
 There are competitive scholarships for 100 per cent tuition fee coverage at AUS given to only a handful.”

-“But once you join AUS, there are different scholarships that you can apply for.
-You can add on to your existing one, for example, I got in with a 50 per cent scholarship, and then got an increase because I was on the Dean’s list.
-If you get a 3.5 GPA in a semester then you are eligible to be on the Dean’s list which increased it to 60 per cent," said Fatima.
+“Once you join AUS, there are different scholarships that you can apply for.
+You can add on to your existing one; for example, I got in with a 50 per cent scholarship, and then got an increase because I was on the Dean’s list.
+If you get a 3.5 GPA in a semester then you are eligible to be on the Dean’s list, which increased my scholarship to 60 per cent," said Fatima.

 Furthermore, Fatima mentioned the university’s 'Active Student Scholarship', is designed to support exceptional students who excel in extracurricular activities and whose achievements motivate others to reach their potential.